-SUBSTANCE ABUSE EDUCATION
+SUBSTANCE USE EDUCATION

 Information regarding alcohol and other drugs can be obtained in the Counseling Office.
-Whether you or someone you know is abusing drugs or alcohol, the staff in the Counseling Office are available to provide education, offer support, and make referrals to outside agencies, if necessary.
+Whether the student or someone in the student's life is using drugs or alcohol, the staff in the Counseling Office are available to provide education, offer support, and make referrals to outside agencies, if necessary.
 A variety of activities are offered on campus to educate students about the effects and dangers of substance use and abuse, such as:

-- Individual & Group Counseling
+- Individual & Group Counseling - Workshops

-- Workshops

-- Wellness Wednesdays

-- Mocktails & Casino Night
+- Wellness Wednesdays - Mocktails & Casino Night

 Students who violate the student code of conduct and use or are in possession of alcohol on campus must attend individual and/or group counseling through the Counseling Office.
-Students are encouraged to contact Tyna Rolon, Student Support Career Specialist at 768-2793 or ntrolon@nmcc.edu or assistance.
+Students are encouraged to contact Cassie Ouellette, Student Support Career Specialist at 768-2793 or ncouelle@nmcc.edu for assistance.